zyt02/for_semi/README.md

 # Analytics tools for SEMI

+This is for SEMI (a simple tool build based on python + streamlit for quick analysis and report generation).
+This is designed to help users rapidly generate summary reports without needing extensive coding experience.
-This is for SEMI
+**Note:** This is a demo version intended for testing and evaluation purposes.

 ## Description

-a simple tool build based on python + streamlit for quick analysis

 `Schedule Status`: complete